 1 - 4,999 students 4 projects

 5,000 - 9,999 students 8 projects

 10,000 - 20,000 students 16 projects

 Over 20,000 students 32 projects

-The local fair coordinator should have students of projects selected to go on to the regional fair complete an official entry form and obtain the required signature of the custodial parent/legal guardian for each student working on the project.
-These entry forms should be typed and sent immediately to the regional director(s), in order that appropriate arrangements can be made for display space and judges for the regional fair.
-No project will be accepted for regional competition without an official entry form (pp. 39-40) having been completed and mailed to the regional director(s).
-Parents or legal guardians must sign the form, indicating permission or denial of permission to publicize the student names and awards received by the project at all levels.
+The local fair coordinator should have students of projects selected to go on to the regional fair complete the Official 2024 Social Studies Fair Entry Form and obtain the required signature of the custodial parent/legal guardian for each student working on the project.
+These Official 2024 Social Studies Fair Entry Forms should be sent immediately to the regional director(s), in order that appropriate arrangements can be made for display space and judges for the regional fair.
+No project will be accepted for regional competition without the Official 2024 Social Studies Fair Entry Form (on website under the Fair tab) having been completed and submitted to the regional director(s).
+The submission format is at the discretion of the regional fair director.
+Parents or legal guardians must sign the form, indicating permission or denial of permission to publicize the student names and awards received by the project at all levels and ALL items on the form must be completed for the project to be considered at the regional fair competition.

 All information and signatures requested are used at the state level; missing and incorrect information may lead to inaccurate classification and labeling of awards at levels beyond the local school, as well as an inadequate number of awards.
-Complete the official entry form (pp. 39-40) accurately and fully to avoid the deduction of 2 additional points from the overall project score at the state level.
+Complete the Official 2024 State Social Studies Fair Entry Form that will be distributed by the regional fair directors to the top projects at each regional fair accurately and fully TO BE INCLUDED IN THE STATE FAIR.
 The local fair director(s) should ensure that the projects are placed in the proper class and discipline for regional competition.